Table of contents

 Who it’s for: It’s great for freelancers, small teams, educators, and businesses who want to build cross-platform apps for iOS, Android, and the web.

-In my test of Thunkable, I built a simple app and was especially impressed by the backend logic builder.
+In my test of Thunkable, I built an appointment scheduling app and was especially impressed by the backend logic builder.
 It offered a clean, visual way to implement conditional logic and variable manipulation by placing blocks together.
-This simple layout helped me string together my app’s functionality in about half the time it would have taken with other app builders.
+This simple layout helped me string together my app’s rules quickly, which would help non-technical users build a functional app.

 Key Features

-- Advanced logic & integrations: The platform supports logic blocks, API / web integrations, real-time data synchronization, conditional logic, and built-in components.
+• Advanced logic and integrations: The platform supports logic blocks, API / web integrations, real-time data synchronization, conditional logic, and built-in components.

-- Collaboration & live testing: Thunkable offers team/project collaboration tools, live device previews, and testing so you can iterate quickly and see results on actual devices.
+• Collaboration and live testing: Thunkable offers team/project collaboration tools, live device previews, and testing so you can iterate quickly and see results on actual devices.

-- Component & template library: A collection of pre-built components, templates, and community-shared projects lets you start from existing designs.
+• Component and template library: A collection of pre-built components, templates, and community-shared projects lets you start from existing designs.
 You can remix community apps or use templates to avoid building everything from scratch.

 Pros